Hari3199/Hari3199/README.md

 Hi there!
 I'm a full-stack web developer with over 1200+ consistent hrs of experience building dynamic and responsive applications.
 I have a strong background in  MERN stack, and I'm always looking to learn and try new technologies.

-Connect with me on <a href="https://www.linkedin.com/in/nhj31/" target="_blank">LinkedIn</a> to learn more about my professional background and skills.
+Connect with me on LinkedIn to learn more about my professional background and skills.
 Thanks for visiting!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Hari3199&label=Profile%20views&color=00ff00&style=flat" alt="profile views" /> </p>